 Resistant to fire blight.
 Large fruit, for fresh use or canning.
 Productive, spur-type tree.
 Midseason harvest.
 400-500 hours.
 Pollenizer required, good pollenizer for other pears.

 Fire blight resistant.
 Beautiful, large, nearly round fruits with shiny yellow skin and red blush.
 Flesh firm and juicy with mild flavor, used mainly for canning.
 Large, vigorous tree.
 Introduced in 1945 (Chico, CA).
 350 hours.
 Interfruitful with Kieffer and Moonglow.

 Large fruit, russeted skin.
 Unique flavor with a hint of pineapple—a real treat!
 Shows resistance to fire blight.
 Partly self-fruitful but sets heavier with a pollenizer.
-Early bloomer.
 August harvest.
 200 hours.
 USDA Zones 6-10.